Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments

 \section{Introduction}

-The increase in graph-structured datasets has led to rapid advancements in graph mining techniques including random walk-based node embedding and graph neural networks (GNNs).
-Especially, GNNs provide satisfactory performances in various applications including node classification and link prediction.
-The main component of GNNs is message-passing \cite{gilmer2017neural}, where the information is propagated between nodes and then aggregated.
-Also, the integration of a structural property with the node features enhances the representation and the discrimination powers of GNNs substantially \cite{defferrard2016convolutional,kipf2016semi,velickovic2017graph}.
+The recent proliferation of graph-structured datasets has ignited rapid advancements in graph mining techniques.
+Graph Neural Networks (GNNs) provide satisfactory performances in various downstream tasks including node classification and link prediction.
+The main component of GNNs is message-passing \cite{defferrard2016convolutional}, where information is propagated between adjacent nodes and aggregated.
+Additionally, the entailment of a structural property enhances the representation and the discrimination powers of GNNs \cite{kipf2016semi,velickovic2017graph}.

-Early GNN schemes assume the network homophily where nodes of similar attributes make connections with each other based on the selection \cite{mcpherson2001birds} or social influence theory \cite{friedkin1998structural}.
-Plain GNN algorithms \cite{defferrard2016convolutional,kipf2016semi} simply perform Laplacian smoothing (a.k.a low-pass filtering) to receive low-frequency signals from neighbor nodes.
-Consequently, these methods fail to adequately deal with heterophilous graphs \cite{newman2002assortative,pandit2007netprobe,zhu2020beyond} such that even a simple MLP outperforms GNN in some cases.
-To relieve this problem, a plethora of clever algorithms have been proposed including the adjustment of edge coefficients \cite{velickovic2017graph,jin2021node,brody2021attentive}, aggregation of remote nodes with high similarity \cite{pei2020geom,liu2021non}, and diversified message propagation \cite{yang2021diverse}.
-However, the majority of prior schemes \cite{ma2021homophily} stipulate certain conditions of advantageous heterophily and these constraints undermine their generality and applicability.
+Early GNNs assume the network homophily, where nodes of similar features make connections based on social influence and/or selection theories.
+Spectral GNNs \cite{defferrard2016convolutional,kipf2016semi} employ Laplacian smoothing called low-pass filtering to receive low-frequency signals from neighbor nodes.
+Consequently, these methods fail to adequately address heterophilous graphs \cite{zhu2020beyond} and show dismal performance \cite{ma2021homophily} in several heterophilous cases.
+To resolve this problem, numerous clever algorithms (spatial GNNs) have been proposed, including adjustment of edge coefficients \cite{velickovic2017graph,brody2021attentive} and aggregation of remote but highly similar nodes \cite{pei2020geom,li2022finding}.
+However, most of these methods assume positive or unsigned edges, which may impoverish the separation power \cite{yan2021two}.
+Recently, several studies \cite{chien2020adaptive,bo2021beyond} have applied message passing over negative (signed propagation) edges to preserve high-frequency signal exchanges.
+From the viewpoint of gradient flow, \cite{di2022graph} shows that negative eigenvalues can intensify high-frequency signals during propagation.
+On the other hand, \cite{luo2021learning} prevents message diffusion by assigning zero-weights (blocking information) to heterophilic edges to alleviate local smoothing.
+Based on this observation, we raise a question: \textit{does signed propagation always attain the best performance on heterophilic graphs?}